 The walkway over Peirce Island Bridge, as noted in section two, is narrow and harrowing at times.
-A more generous pedestrian right-of-way with vertical banners and lighting would create a far more welcoming connection between Prescott Park and Four Tree Island.
-Given the width of the bridge, it is possible this pedestrian walkway would have to be cantilevered along the north side of the bridge.
-There is a stone monument with a bronze plaque within the area of the new Plein Air Garden that memorializes the bridge as Prescott Bridge.
-This connection is widely known as the Peirce Island Bridge and perhaps the pedestrian passage would be a better opportunity for dedication to the Prescott family.
+A more generous pedestrian right of way with vertical banners and lighting would create a for more welcoming connection between Prescott Park and Four Tree Island.
+Given the width of the bridge it is possible this pedestrian walkway would have to be cantilevered along the north side of the bridge.
+There is a stone monument with a bronze plaque within the area of the new Plen Aire Garden that memorializes the bridge as "Prescott Bridge".
+This connection is widely known as the Peirce

+Island Bridge and perhaps the pedestrian passage would be a SHAW WAREHOUSE better opportunity for dedication to the Prescott family.